-In accordance with the Interim Consent Agreement between the Nevada Division of Environmental Protection (NDEP) and the Nevada Environmental Response Trust ("Trust"), effective February 14, 2011, ENVIRON International Corporation (ENVIRON) submits this Remedial Investigation (RI) and Feasibility Study (FS) Work Plan, Revision 1 (Work Plan) to the NDEP on behalf of the Trust.
-A prior RI/FS Work Plan was submitted to NDEP on December 17, 2012.
-Comments on the work plan were provided by NDEP to the Trust on June 27, 2013.
+In accordance with the Interim Consent Agreement between the Nevada Division of Environmental Protection (NDEP) and the Nevada Environmental Response Trust ("Trust"), effective February 14, 2011, ENVIRON International Corporation (ENVIRON) submits this Remedial Investigation (RI) and Feasibility Study (FS) Work Plan, Revision 2 (Work Plan) to the NDEP on behalf of the Trust.
+Prior RI/FS Work Plans were submitted to NDEP on December 17, 2012 and January 10, 2014.
+Comments on the December 2012 work plan were provided by NDEP to the Trust on June 27, 2013.
 On behalf of the Trust, ENVIRON provided a response to NDEP comments on October 4, 2013.
 On November 18, 2013, NDEP provided four comments based on their review of the October 4, 2013 response to comments document.
-As requested in NDEP's November 18, 2013 letter, a tabular summary providing revised annotated responses to NDEP's June 27, 2013 and November 18, 2013 comments is provided in Appendix A.
+As requested in NDEP's November 18, 2013 letter, a tabular summary providing revised annotated responses to NDEP's June 27, 2013 and November 18, 2013 comments is provided in Appendix A. In a letter dated April 25, 2014, NDEP provided comments on the January 10, 2014 RI/FS Work Plan, Revision 1, which have been addressed in this RI/FS Work Plan, Revision 2.